DFEC-R2D2/r2d2/docs/design_2017-2018/readme.md

 ![](pics/buttons-2.jpg)

-We could tie these to power up or reset the R2 electronics
+We could tie these to power up or reset the R2 electronics or cycle through operating modes

 ## Motors